 If you’re not out in the country using a rifle to cull possums and rogue goats eating away at your trees, then why do you need a gun?
 It’s very easy for me to say this as NZ doesn’t have a history of much personal gun ownership (outside of hunting), and trying to change gun laws in the US seems like an impossible task.
 It’s just if you own a gun that was designed for the express purpose of killing people, then we’re not happy.

 I could write an entire thesis on the topic, so I’ll have to keep it simple and offensive.
 Basically, we’re not down with the term ‘badguy’.
 I hate it.
 And I’ve heard this term a lot in regards to gun ownership.
 I need a gun because ‘bad guys’ have guns.
-Someone breaking into your house is not your friend, but because the odd ‘burglar’ has a gun due to its widespread availability, then of course you have to get a gun and then the whole neighborhood needs a gun etc. I realize this could be easily argued against, but us Kiwis are bothered by this extreme ‘right to bear arms’.
+Someone breaking into your house is not your friend, but because the odd ‘burglar’ has a gun due to its widespread availability then of course you have to get a gun, and now the whole neighborhood needs a gun etc. I realize this could be easily argued against, but us Kiwis are bothered by this extreme ‘right to bear arms’.
 You can buy a rifle or shotgun in NZ, but outside of shooting wildlife nobody ever thinks about one.

 Ok, I’m done